kapetan3sid/Filhak/README.md

 We plan on maintaining existing codebase as well as develop and integrate additional features such as:

 - Test existing Rust actors with **Filhak**
-- Deploy actors on Testnet
+- Deploy actors on Testnet and Mainnet
 - Integrate VS Code extension for running tests
 - Etc

 ⚠️ Some of these future features depend on FVM delivery

-Our end goal is to develop "Filecoin Simulation" similar to what **Ganache** is offering where developers will be able to quickly fire up a personal **Filecoin** blockchain which they can use to run tests, execute commands, and inspect state while controlling how the chain operates.
+Our end goal is to develop "Filecoin Simulation" similar to what **Ganache** is offering, where developers will be able to quickly fire up a personal **Filecoin** blockchain which they can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 # Team
 ## Contact Info